The Edinburgh Stuff Guide 2018

 And if by seafood you mean “chippy”, Giovanni’s and L’Alba D’Oro are the best ones.

 We have a very good selection of Japanese and sushi places in the city.
 Kanpai is the best, with their new branch Yamato outstanding, too.
 Harajuku Kitchen offers more hearty fare.
 Maki & Ramen is a good informal option, with very good value small ramen bowls.
 Kenji and Bentoya – both in the same ownership – are very good.

 We have many pubs that do very good food (The Bon Vivant, Salt Horse etc), but we’re pretty light on places that do traditional pub grub such as good steak pies or sausage & mash.
 Teuchters Landing is probably the place with the best and broadest selection.
 It’s a place I really enjoy.

-The Bow Bar does a small selection of excellent pies at lunchtime, but they often disappear fast.
-But, it remains an aspect of Edinburgh’s dining scene that could use some improvement.
+But pub grub remains an aspect of Edinburgh’s dining scene that could use some improvement.

 My taste in pubs and bars tends to split into two camps: beer and cocktails.

 I think Edinburgh is weak on good breakfast options.
 Tollcross has a couple of decent greasy spoons – Quick & Plenty and the Yellow Deli – for a restorative fry-up, but they’re hardly gourmet delights.
 Castello Bruntsfield has really good egg dishes.

 Porto & Fi is the cream of the crop for breakfast, but is a little out of the way in Newhaven.
 While there you also have The Haven.
 Patisserie Maxime is great for poached egg dishes, as is The Pantry.